kaspernordkvist/uncut_sans/README.md

 ## Follow along

 Want to follow along?
-Follow Uncut Type on [Instagram](https://www.instagram.com/uncuttype/)
+Like and subscribe to Uncut Type on [Instagram](https://www.instagram.com/uncuttype/)